 Surplus and obsolete armaments and ammunition remain a significant issue for Montenegro in terms of both security and environmental concerns.
-NATO Allies have previously supported NATO/PfP Trust Fund work in this area, including a project in both Serbia and Montenegro to remove anti-personnel landmines.
-Further Trust Fund activities with Montenegro are expected to be launched in 2016, aimed at supporting the safe demilitarization of about 416 tonnes of ammunition.
+NATO Allies and partners have previously supported practical Trust Fund projects in this area, including a project in both Serbia and Montenegro to remove anti-personnel landmines.
+A new Trust Fund project with Montenegro got under way in the summer of 2016, aimed at supporting the safe demilitarization of about 416 tonnes of ammunition.

 Civil emergency planning

-In cooperation with the Euro-Atlantic Disaster Response Coordination Centre (EADRCC), Montenegro is establishing a national early warning system, building a national crisis situation centre and developing its emergency response capabilities.
+In cooperation with NATO’s Euro-Atlantic Disaster Response Coordination Centre (EADRCC), Montenegro is establishing a national early warning system, building a national crisis situation centre and developing its emergency response capabilities.